Interactions of galaxies outside clusters and massive groups: Data

 \subsection{SDSS Galaxy Sample}

 We use galaxies from the SDSS-DR7.
 This data release covers about 8,032 square degrees in the northern sky and consists of a series of three interlocking imaging and spectroscopic surveys.
-A $2.5$m telescope located at Apache Point Observatory in Southern New Mexico is being used to carry out observations in five photometric bands ranging in wavelength from $3000$ to $11000$ $\AA$ \citep{1996AJ....111.1748F, 1998AJ....116.3040G}.
-After careful photometric image reduction, calibration and classification of individual galaxies, a subsample of galaxies with Petrosian $r$ band magnitude $r < 17.77$ has been chosen for follow up spectroscopic observations \citep{1999AJ....118.1406L,2001ASPC..238..269L,2002AJ....124.1810S}.
+A $2.5$m telescope located at Apache Point Observatory in Southern New Mexico is being used to carry out observations in five photometric bands ranging in wavelength from $3000$ to $11000$ $\AA$ (Fukugita {\em et al.} 1996; Gunn {\em et al.} 1998).
+After careful photometric image reduction, calibration and classification of individual galaxies, a subsample of galaxies with Petrosian $r$ band magnitude $r < 17.77$ has been chosen for follow up spectroscopic observations (Lupton {\em et al.} 1999, 2001; Strauss {\em et al.} 2002).
 The spectroscopic sky survey is being performed using two multi-object fiber spectrographs on the same telescope.
 Each spectroscopic fiber plug plate having a circular field-of-view, with a radius of 1.49 degrees, can accommodate a total of 640 fibers.
 Because of the finite size of the fiber plugs, the minimum separation of fiber centers is $55''$.
-If two galaxies are within $55''$ of each other, both of them can be observed only if they lie in the overlap between two adjacent fiber plug plates \citep{2003AJ....125.2276B}.
+If two galaxies are within $55''$ of each other, both of them can be observed only if they lie in the overlap between two adjacent fiber plug plates (Blanton {\em et al.} 2003).